 Thursday, 31 May 2018

-The conference will discuss trends in the industry and address the following topics:
+The conference discussed trends in the industry and addressed the following topics:

 - Displaying images on the Web and preserving their rights

 - Tracking unlicensed use of photos

 - Adapting image display to fit smaller, smarter devices